LostRhapsody/blackgate/README.md

 - Restric route access based on tenant ID
 - Include tenants in metrics for tracking
 - Recieve the tenant ID in the client request and validate it during the authentication pipeline

-**Backup routes**

-- When an API is unavailable, configure a back up route you can switch to temporarily to ensure your application can continue to function

 **Sections with detailed information on features below**